Discover Omnia

 ✔ Using templates and standards to maintain consistency and usability.

-Monitor Intranet Performance and Impact
+Monitor Performance and Intranet Impact

 Feedback loops are just as important.
 Use surveys, polls, and user interviews to gather insights.
 Monitor engagement metrics such as page views, time on page, and content interactions.
 These measurements provide both qualitative and quantitative input for improvement.